 We have set CPD standards which registrants must meet.
 Every time a registrant renews their registration, they must confirm that they have met these standards and if selected for audit by the HCPC, must provide evidence of their CPD activities.

-Whenever a profession renews its registration, we will randomly audit the CPD activities of a proportion of the professionals from that profession.
+From May 2008, whenever a profession renews its registration, we will randomly audit the CPD activities of a proportion of the professionals from that profession.

 The professionals randomly chosen for audit must;